JimmyDuong00/docs.ottertech/content/1 Projects/🎯 Azure Sentinel Threat Detection.md

 Creating a Scheduled Task:

-1. Search 'Task Scheduler' in the honeypot vm
+1. Search 'Task Scheduler' in the Honeypot VM.
 2. Select 'Action' and 'Create Task':

 ![[Pasted image 20240808121204.png]]